Benefits of Drink-Free Days: The Science and How to Stick

 "If it's Friday at 6pm, then I'll make a tart cherry spritzer instead of opening wine."
 "If someone offers me a drink at the work event, then I'll already have a sparkling water with lime in hand."

 The clinical data is encouraging.
-Community-based studies show a meaningful effect size for reducing weekly consumption.
-The technique works because it removes the decision from the moment of temptation, when your willpower is lowest.
+A 2023 systematic review and meta-analysis of sixteen studies found that forming implementation intentions produced a small but statistically significant reduction in weekly alcohol consumption.
+The technique works because it removes the decision from the moment of temptation, when willpower is at its lowest.

-One caveat: if-then planning works well for habitual daily drinking but shows almost no effect on binge episodes.
-Those need different interventions.
+One caveat: the same meta-analysis found no effect on heavy episodic drinking.
+If-then planning works well for habitual daily drinking but not for binge episodes — those need different interventions.

 Cravings are inevitable.
 Even with perfect planning, there will be moments when you really want a drink.

 The instinct is either to give in or to fight it with gritted teeth.
 Both tend to backfire.
-Suppressing a craving amplifies it, like trying to hold a beach ball underwater.
+Suppressing a craving can amplify it — like trying to hold a beach ball underwater.

 Clinical psychologist Dr Alan Marlatt developed a better approach: urge surfing.
 The core insight is that cravings behave like waves.
 They build, peak, and subside.
-Even the most intense urge rarely holds its peak for longer than 20 to 30 minutes.
+In mindfulness-based relapse prevention — the clinical approach Marlatt's group developed — cravings are treated as passing sensations rather than commands, with most urges easing within about half an hour if you don't act on them.
 You don't need to beat it.
 You just need to outlast it.

 The technique takes two to five minutes: